 It reminded me of an Ojibwe medicine woman I had read about who revealed that when she gathered plants she would always greet them and talk to them as if they were human beings.
 The Ojibwe culture recognises the relationship between humans and plants as being more than just gathering and indiscriminately taking whatever we humans wanted.

 It was actually a lovely Sunday morning reminder of how we need to show respect to everyone and everything.
 And as a bonus we were given a porcini as a gift – quite a large one as you can see above!
 What a treat.

 I thought I’d make a Japanese-style tempura porcini – their meaty yet delicate flesh would be ideal – and to ensure the batter was light and crispy I’d use some Prosecco.

-I’m using Prosecco because we’d just returned from a trip through the ‘strada del prosecco’ – the region around Valdobbiadene in the Veneto, south of Trento.
-Only now have I cracked how to correctly pronounce Valdobbiadene – the DOC centre for Prosecco!
-Obviously we bought a few bottles so I thought I’d use some of the last remaining bottle!
+We’d just returned from a trip through the ‘strada del prosecco’ – the region around Valdobbiadene in the Veneto, south of Trento, the DOC centre for Prosecco, and obviously we had bought a few bottles so I thought I’d use some of the last remaining bottle.